rossoc/rossoc.github.io/preview/open_source_presentation.md

 ---

-# The Current Open Source Landscape
+# Current Open Source Landscape

-- **Global Prevalence**: Majority of projects hosted on platforms like GitHub.
+- **Global Prevalence**: Majority of projects hosted on GitHub.
-- **Dominance of Non-European Entities**: Influence of companies like Microsoft (owner of GitHub), Google, and Meta.
+- **Dominance of Non-European Entities**: Influence of companies like Microsoft (owner of GitHub), Google, and Meta, ...
 - **Risks**: Potential misuse of European intellectual property.

 ---